-OCEAN LITERACY PRINCIPLES

-- 5 The ocean supports a great diversity of life and ecosystems. - a.
-Ocean life ranges in size from the smallest living things, microbes, to the largest animal on Earth, blue whales. - d.
-Ocean biology provides many unique examples of life cycles, adaptations, and important relationships among organisms (symbiosis, predator prey dynamics, and energy transfer) that do not occur on land. - e.
+Average amount of red chips/feeding level; point out to campers that as we move up through food chain, so does amount of toxin/chemical What happens as we move up food chain (increase), what do we call this (bioaccumulation); discuss human relationship; conclusions of fish consumption advisories.
+Ask students to read their life cards, and if gameplay gets too rowdy, ask students how much they can eat according to life card OCEAN LITERACY PRINCIPLES 5 - The ocean supports a great diversity of life and ecosystems. a.
+Ocean life ranges in size from the smallest living things, microbes, to the largest animal on Earth, blue whales. d.
+Ocean biology provides many unique examples of life cycles, adaptations, and important relationships among organisms (symbiosis, predator - prey dynamics, and energy transfer) that do not occur on land. e.
 The ocean provides a vast living space with diverse and unique ecosystems from the surface through the water column and down to, and below, the seafloor.
-Most of the living space on Earth is in the ocean. - f.
+Most of the living space on Earth is in the ocean. f.
 Ocean ecosystems are defined by environmental factors and the community of organisms living there.
 Ocean life is not evenly distributed through time or space due to differences in abiotic factors such as oxygen, salinity, temperature, pH, light, nutrients, pressure, substrate, and circulation.
-A few regions of the ocean support the most abundant life on Earth, while most of the ocean does not support much life. - 6 The ocean and humans are inextricably interconnected. - e.
-Changes in ocean temperature and pH due to human activities can affect the survival of some organisms and impact biological diversity (coral bleaching due to increased temperature and inhibition of shell formations due to ocean acidification). - g.
+A few regions of the ocean support the most abundant life on Earth, while most of the ocean does not support much life.
+6 - The ocean and humans are inextricably interconnected. e.
+Changes in ocean temperature and pH due to human activities can affect (coral bleaching due to increased temperature and inhibition of shell form a.
+Everyone is responsible for caring for the ocean.
+The ocean sustains life on Earth and humans must live in wave that sustain the ocean g.
 Everyone is responsible for caring for the ocean.
 The ocean sustains life on Earth and humans must live in ways that sustain the ocean.
 Individual and collective actions are needed to effectively manage ocean resources for all.